2014 CAAM Documentary Fund

 - Applicants must be 18 years of age, be citizens or legal residents of the United States or its territories.

-- All projects must have a full-length rough or fine cut to be considered.
+- All projects must have a full-length rough or fine cut to be considered except projects that are submitted for production funding.

 - Applicants must have previous film or television experience as demonstrated by the sample tape.
 If this is your first media project, you must provide a video sample of the proposed work that demonstrates your ability to tell a story well through a visual medium.